cmatosbc/tyrany/README.md

 # Tyrany

 A comprehensive collection of TypeScript utility types designed to enhance your type-safe development experience.
+A despotic control over your code behavior, crushing any resistance or mischief from regular JS implementations.

 ## Installation